kb-dk/access-digital-objects/cop-solr-fields.md

 The index contains

 1. fields required by SOLR and related functions
-2. fairly course grained fields having  [Dublin Core](http://dublincore.org/documents/dces/) or [ESE](http://pro.europeana.eu/page/ese-documentation) semantics
+2. fairly course grained fields having  [Dublin Core](http://dublincore.org/documents/dces/), [ESE](http://pro.europeana.eu/page/ese-documentation) semantics or TEI semantics
 3. fine grained fields for access to some data in the MODS

 The source, when given, is the xpath to where it is stored in the